ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DBearingEllipse.rst

 IVehicleGraphics3DBearingEllipse
 ================================

-.. py:class:: IVehicleGraphics3DBearingEllipse
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics3DBearingEllipse

    IVehicleGraphics3DProximityAreaObject

    Define an ellipse, relative to a bearing from the North, around the object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics3DBearingEllipse

 Overview
 --------